 Salt Reduction Campaign

-One way of significantly reducing blood pressure is to reduce salt/sodium intake.
-The World Health Organization recommends a daily salt intake of between 3g to 6g (6g is about one teaspoon of salt).
-New Zealanders consume an average of 9g of salt a day which is far more than our bodies need to stay healthy.
+The World Health Organisation recommends a daily salt intake of between three to six grams (six grams is about one teaspoon).
+New Zealanders consume an average of nine grams of salt a day2.

 - Use herbs, spices and other seasonings instead of salt when cooking and at the table.